-A couple of weeks ago I came across a great article by Devin Wyatt (ref) about how we monitor fatigue in professional athletes and how as coaches and health care professionals we can optimise performance by using and understanding the principles surrounding fatigue.
+A couple of weeks ago I came across a great article by Devin Wyatt (available HERE)about how we monitor fatigue in professional athletes and how as coaches and health care professionals we can optimise performance by using and understanding the principles surrounding fatigue.
 This got me thinking about fatigue in our dogs and how it is so important to recognise fatigue and act accordingly, especially in our young dogs.
 I have seen dogs, both at competition and at training days that are looking obviously fatigued, and yet they are asked to keep going, at the detriment of both performance and learning.
 Is this because we don’t recognise the signs of fatigue, is it because we put the signs down to something else, or is it we just don’t see them at all?

 Let's discuss the physiology and science behind fatigue that will help us understand how this relates this to our dog’s behaviour and how it can impact on learning and performance.
 So what exactly is fatigue?
 Fatigue is a loss of performance that can be due to physiological factors or psychological factors or a combination of both.
 It is often thought that fatigue is purely physical, both in terms of cause and effect.
 Well interestingly this isn’t the case, fatigue can, in fact, be broken up into two main areas, exercise-induced fatigue and non-exercise induced fatigue.

 Psychological fatigue is a very complex area in human sports medicine and is becoming much more understood as playing a significant part in performance.
 In a recent study, Coutts suggests that, with the exception of military combat, team sports can place more stress on the brain than any other activity.
 Coutts goes on to discuss the likely reasons behind this including the player's requirements to be vigilant often for long periods of time before and during matches; they need to be responsive to the opposition and their tactics as well as playing to their tactics and plans.